Documentation Index

 Available in VPC

-SQL to Hadoop (Sqoop) is open-source software designed to transfer data between Hadoop and relational databases.
+SQL to Hadoop (Sqoop) is open source software designed to transfer data between Hadoop and relational databases.

 Since its first version in 2009, Sqoop has been evolving continuously since becoming a Top-Level Apache project in 2012.
-Currently, Apache Sqoop has evolved into two versions: Sqoop 1 and Sqoop 2.
+Currently, Apache Sqoop has evolved into 2 versions: Sqoop 1 and Sqoop 2.
 Sqoop 1 uses a client method and Sqoop 2 uses a server side method added to the existing Sqoop 1 method.

 Sqoop is installed by default in the Cluster Type supported by Cloud Hadoop of NAVER Cloud Platform.

-This guide explains how to copy MySQL data to Cloud Hadoop using Sqoop or send it the other way.
+This guide explains how to copy MySQL data to Cloud Hadoop or send it the other way using Sqoop.
+For other ways to use Sqoop, see Apache Sqoop Documentation.

 Note

-ACG and ACL settingsSet them to enable communication between the Cloud Hadoop cluster server and RDBMS serverFirewall settings (ACG)
+ACG and ACL settings Set them to enable communication between the Cloud Hadoop cluster server and RDBMS server Set firewall (ACG)

-RDBMSRDBMS with original data saved
+RDBMS RDBMS with original data saved

 1. Connect to Hadoop cluster